tomasbjerre/git-changelog-gradle-plugin/README.md

 There are some more examples in the [build.gradle](https://github.com/tomasbjerre/git-changelog-gradle-plugin/blob/master/git-changelog-gradle-plugin-example/build.gradle).

-Here is and example that will produce a CHANGELOG.md.
+Here is and example that will produce a CHANGELOG.md when running `./gradlew gitChangelogTask`.

 ```
 buildscript {